 SYPA's investment in private companies is through a variety of closed-ended limited partnerships managed by specialist management teams.
 Private equity investments provide returns linked to quoted equities but with the expectation of better long term returns because of the higher risk profile and illiquid nature of the investments.
-A typical life of a offund is between seven and ten years with the odrawdown of commitments being typically up to No
+A typical life of a fund is between seven and ten years with the drawdown of commitments being typically up to five years.